ubnetdef/lockdown-website/content/registration.md

 title = "Registration"
 +++

-Lockdown v8 will be held on May 2nd, 2020.
-Register here: **https://forms.gle/BBmBR36yGuYTeJyV6**
+Lockdown v9 will be held on October 17th, 2020.
+Register here: **https://forms.gle/Prs8Mgzf37WU32hi9**

 If you have any questions regarding Lockdown, please feel free to email **ubnetdef@buffalo.edu**